So you are contemplating having two guinea pigs, but what are the benefits of having more than one of these little guys?

 It’s Illegal to Own Just One Guinea Pig in Switzerland

-The people of Sweden have recognized the need for guinea pigs to have guinea pig companions so much so that they passed a law there that makes it illegal to own just one guinea pig (the law is called DFS 2005:8 saknr L80, and can be found on Jordbruksverkets website.
+The people of Sweden have recognised the need for guinea pigs to have guinea pig companions so much so that they passed a law there that makes it illegal to own just one guinea pig (the law is called DFS 2005:8 saknr L80, and can be found on Jordbruksverkets website.
 Just Google “jordbruksverket marsvin” – the government agency that made the law and the Swedish name for guinea pig – and use Google translate).

 Once you have two guinea pig living together peacefully (i.e., after they’ve decided on who is dominant and who is not), you will be able to see the positive effects of having a pair instead of a lone guinea pig.
 You’ll see them run around and chase each other.
 Sometimes they’ll cuddle with each other or groom each other.
 They’ll play with toys together.
 They’ll chatter and vocalize to each other.
 You’ll be able to see the positive effects that come when they have a cage mate.